dixondan/UCD-ECL290-GEE/_modules/00-access-javascript.md

 objectives:
 - Gain access to Google Earth Engine
 - Have a JavaScript resource

 keypoints:
-- "Anyone can sign up for Google Earth Engine, just apply to be a trusted tester."
+- "Earth Engine is free for noncommercial use"
 - "The Code Editor is a user friendly access point for Earth Engine that uses the JavaScript IDE."
-- " JavaScript is a programming language that is also widely used in web development."
+- "JavaScript is a programming language that is also widely used in web development."

 ---
 # Prerequisites